National Nurses Week 2017

 Saluting Nurse Researchers

 National Nurses Week begins May 6 and ends on May 12, the birthday of modern nursing’s founder Florence Nightingale.
-This observance is an opportunity to honor the country’s more than 3 million registered nurses who provide direct patient care, health promotion, patient education, and coordination of care in hospitals, public health clinics, schools and homes.
+This observance is an opportunity to honor the country’s 3 million registered nurses who provide direct patient care, health promotion, patient education, and coordination of care in hospitals, public health clinics, schools and homes.
 This year’s theme, “Nursing: The Balance of Mind, Body, and Spirit,” designated by the American Nurses Association, recognizes the commitment of nurses to advancing patient care.
 Research!America and partners are saluting nurse researchers and nurses in leadership positions who play critical roles in the prevention and treatment of disease.
 The National Academies of Sciences, Engineering and Medicine report, Assessing Progress on the Institute of Medicine Future of Nursing report, acknowledges the growing expertise of nurses in leading reforms to the health care system, directing research on evidence-based improvements to care, translating research findings into practice, advocating for policy change and serving as full partners on health care teams.
 Nurses are making important contributions to the health and well-being of citizens worldwide.

 stories of discovery